suesakol/introductory-it/README.md

 * `AWE.16`: Rating on the 16th item of the AWEQ (*Write a lab report*)
 * `AWE.17`: Rating on the 17th item of the AWEQ (*Write an annotated bibliography*)
 * `AWE.18`: Rating on the 18th item of the AWEQ (*Complete a report for broken or missing equipment*)
+* `AgeLearn`: The age at which Thai L1 participants started learning English (`NA` for English L1 participants)
+* `AgeFluent`: The age at which Thai L1 participants became fluent in English (`NA` for English L1 participants)
+* `AgeRead`: The age at which Thai L1 participants started reading in English (`NA` for English L1 participants)
+* `AgeFluentRead`: The age at which Thai L1 participants became fluent in reading in English (`NA` for English L1 participants)
+* `PrimInstruct`: A primary means through which Thai L1 participants learned English (Options: Class = mainly through class instruction; Interact = mainly through NS interaction; Both = a mixture of both)